miha1110/cypress-ecommerce-fullflow/README.md

 ### Logout process
 Ensures users can log out safely and that their session is properly cleared from the system.

+### Positive Tests
+- Successful login with a valid email and password.

+#### Negative Tests(newly added)
+The negative tests check that the login form works correctly when wrong or empty data is used.
+They make sure that users can't log in with invalid info and that error messages are shown as expected.
+- One of the negative tests includes typing into a disabled input field using the `{ force: true }` option, to simulate unexpected user behavior and ensure proper validation.

 ---

 ## How to Run